I’ve been asked this question many times.

 “The percent of charity expenses that go to administrative and fundraising costs—commonly referred to as “overhead”—is a poor measure of a charity’s performance.”

 So, there we have it.
 Right from the watchdogs’ mouths.

 Here’s more – directly from the watchdogs:

 To be fair, donors do need — and deserve — some way to assess their investment before they make it.
-I wrote about this – with my thoughts – back in June when all the hoopla began: Less is not Enough:Why Your Nonprofit Needs to Spend More on Fundraising.
+I wrote about this in: Less is not Enough:Why Your Nonprofit Needs to Spend More on Fundraising.
 Elizabeth Blair of NPR wrote about it here, and she got a lot of comments.
 Clearly, not everyone agrees how to measure this.